blueimp/Gallery/README.md

     slideErrorClass: 'slide-error',
     // The class for the content element loaded into each slide:
     slideContentClass: 'slide-content',
-    // The class for video content elements:
-    videoContentClass: 'video-content',
-    // The class for video when it is loading:
-    videoLoadingClass: 'video-loading',
-    // The class for video when it is playing:
-    videoPlayingClass: 'video-playing',
     // The class for the "toggle" control:
     toggleClass: 'toggle',
     // The class for the "prev" control: